- Contact Information

 - MS - Western Kentucky University, Geoscience (2009)

-- PhD - University of Nebraska-Lincoln, Natural Resource Sciences (2014)
+- PhD - University of Nebraska-Lincoln, Natural Resource Sciences with a Specialization in Climate Assessment and Impacts (2014)

 - 2006 – Ronald R. Dilamarter Outstanding Geography Senior Award awarded by Dept. of Geography & Geology, Western Kentucky University